Four male officials wearing face masks approach our van – we know there’ll be a problem.

 We are strangers, yet we are leaving their village.
 Who are we?
 What are we doing?
 You can feel their suspicion.

 Wei explains in Chinese and they phone the village chief (who must have been one of the men we dealt with earlier).

-We are waved thru to the main road around the lake as another car is stopped upon entry.
+They waved us thru to the main road around the lake as they stopped another car enterin.